Decomposition of free cumulants: Lattices

 then $\pi$ is called {\it monotonically adapted to} $w$.
-We denote by $\mathcal{M}(w)$ the lattice of such partitions, with $\mathcal{M}_{{\rm irr}}(w)$ denoting its subset of the irreducible ones, respectively. } \end{Definition}
+We denote by $\mathcal{M}(w)$ the lattice of such partitions, and by $\mathcal{M}_{{\rm irr}}(w)$ its subset of irreducible elements. } \end{Definition}

-Each $\mathcal{M}(w)$ has the greatest element which is the coarsest noncrossing partition adapted to $w$ in which there is only one block of a given color lying under the same bridge.
-It also has the least element denoted by $\hat{0}_{w}$ in which the number of blocks of a given color lying under the same bridge is maximal providing it preserves the condition on depths.
-Of course $\mathcal{M}(w)\subseteq \mathcal{NC}(w)$ for any $w$.
-Observe that $\hat{0}_{w}$ is also the least element in $\mathcal{NC}(w)$.
-However, the greatest element in $\mathcal{M}(w)$ is not the greatest element in $\mathcal{NC}(w)$ unless $w$ is a constant word and that is why the notation $\hat{1}_{w}$ will be reserved for the partition consisting of one block $\{w\}$, which is the greatest element in $\mathcal{NC}(w)$ and in $\mathcal{NC}_{{\rm irr}}(w)$ for any $w$.
+Each $\mathcal{M}(w)$ has a greatest element, namely the coarsest noncrossing partition adapted to $w$ in which there is at most one block of a given color under any fixed bridge.
+It also has a least element, denoted by $\hat{0}_{w}$, in which the number of blocks of a given color under each bridge is maximal subject to the depth condition.
+Clearly, $\mathcal{M}(w)\subseteq \mathcal{NC}(w)$ for any $w$.
+Moreover, $\hat{0}_{w}$ is also the least element in $\mathcal{NC}(w)$.